opencadc/science-containers/docs/user-guide/index.md

 If you use CANFAR Science Platform for your research, please acknowledge CANFAR in publications:

 !!! quote "Citation"
     The authors acknowledge the use of the Canadian Advanced Network for Astronomy Research (CANFAR) Science Platform.
-Our work used the facilities of the Canadian Astronomy Data Center, operated by the National Research Council of Canada with the support of the Canadian Space Agency, and CANFAR, a consortium that serves the data-intensive storage, access, and processing needs of university groups and centers engaged in astronomy research [(Fabbro et al. 2024)](https://doi.org/10.1117/12.3020588).
+Our work used the facilities of the Canadian Astronomy Data Center, operated by the National Research Council of Canada with the support of the Canadian Space Agency, and CANFAR, a consortium that serves the data-intensive storage, access, and processing needs of university groups and centers engaged in astronomy research.

+If you need to refer to a paper, you can use this  [(SPIE 2024 citation)](https://doi.org/10.1117/12.3020588).

 ![CANFAR](https://www.canfar.net/css/images/logo.png){ height="100" }